MozaikAgency/wp-theme-starter/theme/library/README.md

 The `MOZ_RI` class offers a number of public static methods to help using responsive and even lazy-loaded images in your custom WordPress theme:

+Given the image's attachment id,

-- `MOZ_RI::background` prints a responsive background image, given the image's attachment id
+- `MOZ_RI::background` prints a responsive background image
-- `MOZ_RI::picture` prints a responsive image using a picture element, given the image's attachment id
+- `MOZ_RI::picture` prints a responsive image using a picture element
-- `MOZ_RI::images` prints a responsive image using srcset-sizes, given the image's attachment id
+- `MOZ_RI::images` prints a responsive image using srcset-sizes

 The responsive images implementation is based on the responsive images specification as it is being implemented in browsers and is supported/polyfilled in non-supporting browsers using